Our Review Process

 A common query about Fenugreek that most people with diabetes wonder is how to take it.
 There are several ways in which Fenugreek seeds can be consumed for better control of diabetes:

 Fenugreek plays a crucial role in controlling blood sugar levels in people with diabetes.
 It is a natural way of lowering blood sugar levels.
 This herb has high soluble fibre content that slows digestion and absorption of carbohydrates and sugars.
 It also increases insulin secretion and improves glucose tolerance.
 Read the blog to learn how to take fenugreek seeds for diabetes.
+Also know about fasting blood sugar level.

 You can take 5-10 g of Fenugreek seeds with meals in a day to help control your diabetes.